 A good example of a character for a character analysis essay is Daisy Buchanan from 'The Great Gatsby.'
 The essay starts off by explaining who Daisy is and how she relates to the main character, Jay Gatsby.
 Depending on your audience, you need to decide how much of the plot should be included.
 If the entire class writes an essay on Daisy Buchanan, it is logical to assume everyone has read the book.
 Although, if you know for certain that your audience has little to no knowledge of who she is, it is crucial to include as much background information as possible.

-After that, you need to explain the character through certain situations involving her and the things she said or did.
+After that, you must explain the character through certain situations involving her and what she said or did.
 Make sure to explain to the reader why you included certain episodes and how they have showcased the character.
-Finally, sum everything up by clearly stating the character’s purpose and role in the story.
+Finally, summarize everything by clearly stating the character's purpose and role in the story.

 Different Types of Characters

 To make it clear how a reader learns about a character in the story, you should note that several characters are based on their behaviors, traits, and roles within a story.
 We have gathered some of them, along with vivid examples from famous literature and cinema pieces:

-- Major: These are main characters; they run the story.
+- Major: These are the main characters; they run the story.
 Regularly, there are only one or two major characters.
 Major characters are usually of two types: the protagonist – the good guy, and the antagonist: the bad guy or the villain.

 - Protagonist(s) (heroes): The main character around whom most of the plot revolves.

-For example, Othello from the Shakespeare's play, Frodo from The Lord of the Rings by J.R.R.
+For example, Othello from Shakespeare's play, Frodo from The Lord of the Rings by J.R.R.
 Tolkien, Harry Potter from the Harry Potter series by J.K.
-Rowling, or Elizabeth Bennet from “Pride and Prejudice” by Jane Austen.
+Rowling, and Elizabeth Bennet from 'Pride and Prejudice' by Jane Austen.

 - Antagonist(s): This is the person that is in opposition to the protagonist.
-This is usually the villain, but could also be a natural power, set of circumstances, majestic being, etc.
+This is usually the villain, but it could also be a natural power, set of circumstances, majestic being, etc.